The Best Summer Day Trips Near Greenville, SC

 Distance from Greenville: 90 minutes

 Chau Ram County Park is a great day trip idea because you can hike around the island and swim in the creek and there is a great little sandy beach, too.
 Either bring your own life jackets for the kids or borrow them at the park.
 There’s a small waterfall to splash around in as well.
-See other parks in Oconee County here.
+See other parks and things to do in Oconee County in our guide.
+You can also check out High County Falls Park while you’re in the area.

 Lake Powhatan & NC Arboretum